mikemwai/balancer/README.md

 ## Logging and Asynchronous Request Handling

 The project includes a centralized logging configuration and modularized request handling functions.
 The `logging_config.py` file sets up a comprehensive logging system that logs events to both the console and a file, providing better traceability and debugging capabilities.
 The `async_requests.py` script uses `request_helper.py` for making asynchronous HTTP requests.
- These changes ensure robust error handling and detailed logging of system operations, aligning with the project's objectives of creating a scalable, maintainable, and reliable load balancer system.
-These improvements aid in monitoring the system's behavior and diagnosing issues more effectively, which is crucial for managing distributed systems.

 ## Contributions

 - If you'd like to contribute to this project: